farski/awholenother.com/_posts/2022-12-14-dewalt-20v-batteries.md

 20V MAX packs use either 18650 or 21700 lithium cells.
 Some packs that currently use 21700 cells may have previously used 20700 cells with the same SKU.
 I believe all 20700 cells have been phased out.
 21700 variants will generally have metal heat sink tabs on top, and the 20700 variants will not.

 POWERSTACK batteries use a stack of lithium-polymer pouches.
 Whereas 20V MAX is used to describe both a line of tools and battteries, POWERSTACK is only a line of batteries compatible with the 20V MAX system of tools.

+POWERPACK batteries use [tabless](https://www.bosch-professional.com/gb/en/procore18vplus/) cylindrical cells.
+Simiar to POWERSTACK, POWERPACK is only a line of batteries compatible with the 20V MAX system of tools.
+POWERPACK batteries do not have any identifiers in their SKUs.

 [This Reddit post](https://www.reddit.com/r/Dewalt/comments/pdq0i8/tiers_of_batteries_for_your_20v_tools/) goes into some depth about various performance implications of different batteries, beyond just capacity.